-Marion Donovan was always destined to be an inventor – it was in her blood.
-Her brothers, father and uncle were all ingenious inventors of factory machines.
+Marion Donovan was always destined to be an inventor.
+Inventiveness was in her blood.
+Her brothers, father and uncle had all invented ingenious factory machines.
 But Donovan’s inventions would come in a more domestic setting.

 Donovan put her mind to one of the major issues a young mother faces: keeping a baby dry and comfortable.
 The state-of-the art technology at the time was cloth diapers fastened with safety pins and covered with rubber baby pants.

-Again, Donovan was ahead of her time.
-She tried to interest companies in her disposable paper diaper idea, but was told there was no interest.
-Who would want them?
+Again, Donovan tried to interest companies in her idea, but they had no interest.
+Who would want disposable diapers?

 Donovan then turned her entrepreneurial mind to other inventions.
 They included a space-saving closet hanger system and soap dish insert that minimized soap scum buildup.
 Over time she accumulated 20 patents.
 Finally, she trained as an architect at Yale and then designed her own home in Greenwich, Conn.